reesekimm/reesekimm/README.md

     "design pattern",
     "agile"
   ],
-  "motto": "dont't be afraid of growing slowly. be afraid of standing still", }
+  "motto": "dont't be afraid of growing slowly. be afraid of standing still.", }
 ```